jaicab/jaicab.github.io/about.md

 I am currently Head of Design at [eola](https://eola.co).

-## Design skills
+### Design skills

 I have taken ownership of full product design and product management decisions, both in the past and currently.

-In terms of UX, I've dominated projects from forming personas, with or without a customer success person to partner with (as I've often had to be the one-man-band for all UX things) to developing user journeys and realising card sorting exercises.
+In terms of UX, I've dominated projects from forming personas, with or without a customer success person to partner with (as I've often had to be the one-man-band for all UX things) to developing user journeys and directing card sorting exercises.

 As for UI, I've developed and grown full Sketch Libraries as design systems both as a design refactor and slowly grown others.